2025 Year-End Tax Planning Can Protect You From a Big Tax Bill

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Most people will benefit taxwise by accelerating write-offs from 2025 into 2024 while deferring taxable income.
+Most people will benefit taxwise by accelerating write-offs from 2026 into 2025 while deferring taxable income.
 Others should consider the opposite approach.
-Itemizers have the most flexibility in shifting write-offs, as shown here.
+Itemizers have the most flexibility in shifting write-offs from one year to another, as shown here:

-State and local taxes: If under the $10,000 cap and your locale allows it, pay the property tax bill due in January 2025 in December of this year so you can deduct it.
+State and local taxes (SALT): Now that the SALT deduction cap on Schedule A is $40,000, up from $10,000 in prior years, more taxpayers are expected to itemize on Schedule A. If under the $40,000 cap and your locale allows it, pay the property tax bill due in January 2026 in December of this year so you can deduct it.

 Charitable contributions: People who claim charitable deductions have the most flexibility in shifting write-offs.